FIRST STEP Educational Orientation Guide

 - Lots of farm safety, home safety and health information.

-- Global Positioning Systems (GPS) hands-on demonstrations in the demonstration fields.
+- Global Positioning Systems (GPS) demonstrations in the demonstration fields.

 - Expanded programs on conservation practices in the Gwynne Conservation Area.